New Results on Directed Edge Dominating Set: Definitions and Preliminaries

 A \emph{source} (resp.\ \emph{sink}) is a vertex that has no incoming (resp.\ outgoing) arcs.
 A vertex $v$ is said to {\em in-cover} every incoming arc $(u, v)$ and {\em out-cover} every outgoing arc $(v, u)$ for some $u$.
 Here, for a path $v_1, v_2, \ldots, v_l$, the {\em length} of the path is defined as the number of arcs, that is, $l-1$.

 A directed graph is \emph{strongly connected} if there is a path in each direction between each pair of vertices.
 A \emph{strongly connected component} of a directed graph $G$ is a maximal strongly connected subgraph.
 The collection of strongly connected components forms a partition of the set of vertices of $G$, while it also has a \emph{topological ordering}, i.e., a linear ordering of its components such that for every arc $(u,v)$, $u$ comes before $v$ in the ordering.
 If each strongly connected component of $G$ is contracted to a single vertex, the resulting graph is a directed acyclic graph (DAG).

-For integers $p,q\geq 0$, an arc $e=(u,v)$ is said to {\em $(p,q)$-dominate} itself, and all arcs that are on a directed path of length at most $p$ to $u$ or on a directed path of length at most $q$ from $v$.
-The central problem in this paper is \textsc{Directed $(p, q)$-Edge Dominating Set} ($(p, q)$-d\eds): given a directed graph $G=(V, E)$, a positive integer $k$ and two non-negative integers $p, q$, we are asked to determine whether an arc subset $K\subseteq E$ of size at most $k$ exists, such that every arc is $(p, q)$-dominated by $K$.
+The topic of this paper is \textsc{Directed $(p, q)$-Edge Dominating Set} ($(p , q)$-d\eds): given a directed graph $G=(V, E)$, a positive integer $k$ and two non-negative integers $p, q$, we are asked to determine whether an arc subset $K\subseteq E$ of size at most $k$ exists, such that every arc is $(p, q)$-dominated by $K$.
 Such a $K$ is called a {\em $(p, q)$-edge dominating set} of $G$.

 The \textsc{Dominating Set} problem is defined as follows: given an undirected graph $G=(V,E)$, we are asked to find a subset of vertices $D\subseteq V$, such that every vertex not in $D$ has at least one neighbor in $D$: $\forall v\notin D:N(v)\cap D\not=\emptyset$.
 For a directed graph $G=(V,E)$, every vertex not in $D$ is required to have at least one \emph{incoming} arc from at least one vertex of $D$: $\forall v\notin D:N^-(v)\cap D\not=\emptyset$.